 Just across from the Duomo Katie got to get up close and view the bronze doors to the Baptistry, known as the Gate to Paradise.

 These panels are copies; the originals, cast in bronze and gilt by Lorenzo Ghiberti over 27 years, can be seen a Florence museum (I think).
 The doors show scenes from the Old Testament of the Bible as well as heads of prophets, sybils [female prophets] and even the door creator Lorenzo and his father [bottom-center, left and right].
-Michelangelo referred to these doors as the 'Gates to Paradise' and they are still known by that name today.

-The Baptistry's incredible Venetian mosaic ceiling, started in 1225 and finished about 100 years later.
 As in the current Duomo [this building was the previous Duomo], the images depict the Last Judgment [visible on both sides of Christ] with some particularly gruesome pictures of evil folk [bankers, politicians etc.] being tortured in hell.
 I can’t wait to for our dinner conversations when she gets back!

 No comments: